More parallel passages (gannet picture via Calista).

 2. Pasternak, "September" (a few lines further down):

-The thinning birchwood has not ceased to water its color --
+The thinning birchwood has not ceased to water its color --Hill, sounding oddly Audenesque, in his first book:

 more and more watery, its once regal shade.